StefanIvemo/vwan-playground/README.md

 az deployment sub create --name vwan-playground --location westeurope --template-file .\playground\main.bicep
 ```

+> NOTE: The deployment is complex and consist of multiple resources that takes a long time to provision.
+Expected deployment time is over 1 hour.

 ## Topology **Needs an update**

 The Azure Virtual WAN Playground deploys the following topology: